'Scotland is must-win to salvage Ireland's season'

 Once again the home crowd were brilliant and the Ireland fans are sticking with this team.

-A lot of the credit for the performance has to go down to the captain Nichola Fryday and other senior players like Sam Monaghan for keeping this such a tightknit group.
+A lot of the credit for the performance has to go down to the captain Nichola Fryday and other senior players like Sam Monaghan for keeping this such a tight-knit group.

 They have been able to avoid the outside noise and focus on the task in hand.